Takeaways, Elijah Joplin's two rushing touchdowns lifts Marana over Sunnyside

 "Big-play Sam Brown, man, he does that for us every week,” Steward said.
 “If it’s not on offense, it’s on defense.
 He does everything you want a player to do.
 Today he made plays, and I’m just proud of him.”

+Roebuck led the Tigers with seven catches for 105 yards and a score, and Matthew Jensen had six grabs for 57 yards.

-Up next: Marana (6-1) hits the road to face Flowing Wells on Friday at 7 p.m.
-Sunnyside (4-3) hosts Cholla next Saturday morning at 10 a.m.
+Marana (6-1) will travel to Flowing Wells for a Friday-night game.
+Sunnyside (4-3) hosts Cholla at 10 a.m.
+Saturday.

 "We’re in a good position," Steward said.
 "At this point, we’re healthy and we have a bunch of young guys coming up and helping us get ready for the playoffs."